 have a good action plan to achieve their goals

 increase in students aspiring to undertake an apprenticeship

 Positive wellbeing in adolescents is identified and measured using five constructs known as EPOCH: Engagement, Perseverance, Optimism, Connectedness, and Happiness.
 Our graduates’ EPOCH results are not only statistically significant, but they also demonstrate the immense impact of the program.

 The Kessler Psychological Distress Scale (K10) measures general levels of distress, anxiety, and depression.
 Questions are asked of Personal Leadership Program Students in week 1 and week 9 of the program.
-In 2020, despite the negative impacts of COVID-19, after completing our Personal Leadership Program, we saw a 48% reduction in the number of young people at risk of developing a mental health disorder.
+In 2021, after completing our Personal Leadership Program, despite the continued negative effects of COVID-19, we saw a one-third reduction in the number of young people at risk of developing a mental health disorder.

 1 day per week